-Comprehensive Puppy Training · Full-day puppy school in Hastings
+Puppy School · Full-day puppy training in Hastings & St Leonards

 A month that shapes the rest of their life

-One month of full-day, trainer-led training and structured socialisation — we introduce your puppy to the world so they grow up confident, settled and easy to live with.
-For local pups from their second vaccinations, up to 18 weeks.
+Four weeks of trainer-led training and structured socialisation, boarding with us — we introduce your puppy to the world so they grow up confident, settled and easy to live with.
+For puppies aged 12–16 weeks, from their second vaccinations.

 • Full days with our trainers — we do the hard work